Forecasting contamination risk for shellfish harvest and beach use

 Project leader: Ben Knight, Cawthron Institute

-Tasman and Golden Bays are at the ‘end of the pipe’ for discharge from local rivers and streams, so seawater is sometimes compromised by bacteria from land-based activities.
-This can affect the productivity and revenue of large shellfish growing areas and close local beaches to public use.
+The coasts are at the ‘end of the pipe’ for discharge from local rivers and streams, so seawater quality is sometimes compromised by bacteria from land-based activities.
+This can affect the revenue of shellfish growing areas and close local beaches to public use.

 Latest news and updates

 Sustainable Seas National Science Challenge researchers are hoping that marine health data gathered on a recent field trip to Queen Charlotte Sounds will support more integrated management of the ecosystem.

 The Sustainable Seas National Science Challenge leadership team have proposed seven major principles for ecosystem-based management (EBM) in Aotearoa New Zealand.